 Figure 2.
 General trends that produce coal with the different types of coal that exist.

-In order to get a sense of how long ago coal started forming please see the chronozoom visualization below:
+In order to get a sense of how long ago coal started forming please see the chronozoom visualization and look at the Carboniferous period.

 - ↑ 1.0 1.1 R. Wolfson.Energy, Environment and Climate, 2nd ed.
 New York, U.S.A.: Norton, 2012, pp. 95-96